 Contact Freehold Sale to provide us with the address of the freehold you would like to sell.
 If possible, tell us how many leases there are, the terms of each lease and the ground rent payable.
 Don’t worry if you can’t find all of this information as we may be able to obtain a copy of the leases.

 We will carry out a market assessment to determine the value of your freehold ground rents.
 One of our freehold advisors will then contact you by telephone within 24-hours to provide you with a cash offer, which will also be confirmed to you in writing.
 Our purchase offers are valid for 14 days.

 If you do not receive an acceptance from the required majority of qualifying tenants within the specified timeframe, we will instruct our solicitors to begin the legal process to acquire your freehold.
 On completion of the sale, you will receive your funds, in full via your solicitor.

 We buy residential freehold ground rent portfolios of all sizes and with varying lease terms across England and Wales.
 So, your freehold could include leasehold properties with peppercorn ground rents (zero) and short leases or modern, higher ground rents and long leases.
-We’ll buy freeholders for purpose built blocks of flats or converted houses containing flats but not freeholds for houses.
+We’ll buy freeholders for purpose built blocks of flats or converted houses or buildings containing flats.
+We do not buy freeholds for houses.
 If there are existing problems with the freehold, such as ground rent or building insurance arrears, maintenance issues or ongoing disputes, we’ll buy these problems together with your freehold interest.